British Expeditionary Force (World War II): Le Paradis massacre

 Men of the 2nd Battalion, Royal Ulster Rifles, part of the 3rd Division, awaiting evacuation at Bray Dunes, near Dunkirk, 1940.

-Detached rifle companies of the 2nd Battalion, Royal Norfolk Regiment of the 1st Battalion and Royal Scots of the 2nd Infantry Division provided rearguards during the evacuation of troops from Dunkirk.
+Detached rifle companies of the 2nd Battalion, Royal Norfolk Regiment and of the 1st Battalion Royal Scots of the 2nd Infantry Division provided rearguards during the evacuation of troops from Dunkirk.
 The 2nd Royal Norfolks held the line at La Bassée Canal with the 1/8th Lancashire Fusiliers, while the 2nd Royal Norfolks and 1st Royal Scots held the villages of Riez du Vinage and Le Cornet Malo, protecting the battalion headquarters at Le Paradis for as long as possible.
 After an engagement with German forces at dawn on 27 May in Le Cornet Malo, C Company and HQ Company of the 2nd Royal Norfolks fell back to the headquarters at the Cornet Farm outside Le Paradis.
 They were told by radio that their units were isolated and would not receive any assistance.

 German forces attacked the farmhouse with tanks, mortars and artillery, which destroyed the building and forced the Norfolks to retreat to a nearby barn.
 The Royal Norfolks continued their defensive stand into the evening, by which point many had been wounded by the German bombardment.
 The last contact with Brigade Headquarters at L'Epinette occurred at 11:30 a.m. but despite the lack of support the Norfolks held on until 5:15 p.m. when they ran out of ammunition.

 Cornered, outnumbered and with many wounded, 99 Royal Norfolks made a rush into the open but eventually, under the orders of their commander Major Lisle Ryder, the Norfolks surrendered.
 In the confusion of battle and in part due to battle fatigue, the Norfolks had surrendered not to the German company they had been fighting but rather to the 2nd Infantry Regiment of the SS Totenkopf Division (Death's Head) (SS-Hauptsturmführer and Obersturmbannführer Fritz Knöchlein), which had been fighting another isolated BEF unit, the Royal Scots, at an adjacent farm.
 The Knöchlein Totenkopt unit, notorious for their ruthlessness, had been engaged in mopping-up operations against Allied forces to the north and east of Cambrai.
 The 99 prisoners were marched to farm buildings on a nearby farm and lined up alongside a barn wall.
 They were then fired upon by two machine-guns; Knöchlein then armed his men with bayonets to kill the survivors.
 All but two of the Norfolks were killed and their bodies buried in a shallow pit.
 Privates Albert Pooley and William O'Callaghan, hiding in a pigsty, were discovered later by the farm's owner, Mme Creton and her son.
 The two soldiers were later captured by a Wehrmacht unit and spent the rest of the war as prisoners of war.